aylai/GCDC-corpus/README.md

 ### Grammarly Corpus of Discourse Coherence (GCDC)

-Description of this corpus and the accomopanying code can be found in the following paper:
+Description of this corpus and the accompanying code can be found in the following paper:

     Discourse Coherence in the Wild: A Dataset, Evaluation and Methods Alice Lai (aylai2@illinois.edu) and Joel Tetreault (joel.tetreault@grammarly.com)